MLG-tamatoo/my-real-website/README.md

 What this is about:
-This is the tamatoo website, the first I ever made, you might be wondering what this is.
+This is the tamatoo website, the first website I ever made, you might be wondering what this is.
 Well it is a website that you find codes that the creator tamatoo will spread on discord.
 Use the codes to make tamatoo bucks, at the moment you cant do anything with them.

 How I made it: